Use Aha! as a Content Source

 Set Up Crawl Frequency

-The first crawl is always manual and is performed after configuring the content source.
-In Choose A Date, select a date to start crawling; the data created after the selected date will be crawled.
-For now, keep the frequency to its default value Never and click Set and move to the next section.
+The first crawl is always performed manually after configuring the content source.
+In the Choose a Date field, select a date to start the crawl; only data created after the selected date will be crawled*.
+For now, leave the frequency set to its default value, Never, and click Set.

 Select Idea Fields and Projects for Indexing